Piedad Córdoba: Humanitarian exchange negotiator

-On 16 August 2007, President Álvaro Uribe, in a surprising move, appointed Córdoba as mediator in the humanitarian exchange in an effort to negotiate the freedom of some 50 (number at the time) hostages held by FARC and the possible release of some 500 guerrillas imprisoned by the government.
+On 16 August 2007, in a surprising move, President Álvaro Uribe appointed Córdoba as mediator in the humanitarian exchange in an effort to negotiate the freedom of some 50 (number at the time) hostages held by FARC and the possible release of some 500 guerrillas imprisoned by the government.
 Córdoba then asked the President of Venezuela Hugo Chávez to mediate also, with the support of President Uribe.

 Córdoba met with alias Raul Reyes, spokesman and leader of the FARC, to coordinate a meeting with President Chávez in Venezuela.
-In Venezuela, Chávez and Córdoba met with Rodrigo Granda and Ivan Marquez among other members of the guerrilla as part of the negotiations.
+In Venezuela, Chávez and Córdoba met with Rodrigo Granda and Iván Márquez among other members of the guerrilla as part of the negotiations.
 Photos of Córdoba and the guerrillas surfaced in an online website called Agencia Bolivariana de Prensa (ABP) which showed Córdoba in an amicable and cordial relationship with the FARC, receiving flowers, kisses, and hugs.
-This generated controversy among the government, the Colombian public and other critics., to which she responded that the photos "were taken out of context".
+This generated controversy among the government, the Colombian public and other critics, to which she responded that the photos "were taken out of context".

 On 22 November, President Uribe ended the mediation after Chávez broke with diplomatic protocol by placing a series of calls directly to the high command of the Colombian military.
 Uribe had conditioned Chávez against any attempt to talk to the Colombian military high command without going through appropriate diplomatic channels.
 Chávez initially accepted the decision but afterward reacted by pulling his ambassador from Bogotá, and he decided to cease diplomatic relations between the two countries and even announced his intent to sharply reduce bilateral commerce.

 On 20 December 2007, Córdoba accused an unspecified "top Colombian government official" of orchestrating an assassination attempt towards her on Venezuelan soil.
 This accusation sparked a confrontation with Juan Manuel Santos, the Minister of Defense, who had previously been the subject of other allegations made by Córdoba.
 So far no proof or testimony about the alleged conspiracy is known.

-Following the end of her official role as a mediator, Córdoba accused President Álvaro Uribe, the Minister of Defense and the Colombian Armed Forces of engaging in military operations or otherwise obstructing announced hostage releases, in spite of subsequent releases being carried out regardless.
+Following the end of her official role as a mediator, Córdoba accused President Uribe, the Minister of Defense and the Colombian Armed Forces of engaging in military operations or otherwise obstructing announced hostage releases, in spite of subsequent releases being carried out regardless.